 I know that gardening may seem a little overwhelming or time intensive, but trust me, you will reap the rewards and it doesn’t have to be hard at all!

-If you are curious about gardening, but don’t know where to start, I have put together this “ALMOST EVERYTHING I NEED TO KNOW” manual to help get you started!
-Okay, that is not actually what it is called (but basically), it is actually called “The Backyard Ecological Garden Primer.”
+If you are curious about gardening but don’t know where to start, I have put together this course called the Nourishing Backyard Garden Formula to help get you started!
 This is the culmination of all my studies condensed into one place to teach you how starting a vegetable garden from scratch can be simple once you have the basics.